Skip to main content Skip to main content

 The asymmetric risk is missing the call.
 A drawdown panic, a divorce, a terminal-illness disclosure -- each is a moment where the client most needs structured guidance, and each is a moment where 'we can talk next week' permanently breaks the relationship.
 The cost of a same-day response is hours of professional time; the cost of waiting is the AUM.
 Build a triage system into the practice so that level-1 (panic) and level-2 (life event) calls get a 24-hour-or-less response.

 The three difficult conversations are predictable.
 The IPS contains the answers if you wrote it well at onboarding.
 Acknowledge first, educate second, execute third — never reverse the order.
-Document overrides for both audit and CYA.
+If the client insists on overriding the plan, document the decision in writing — it protects both of you, and it turns a panic decision into an accountable one.
 The advisor who shows up for the panic call is the advisor whose AUM compounds across cycles.

 Sit with the ideas.